drbulu/drbulu.github.io/_posts/2016-11-14-content-management-part1-intro.md

 tags: [web design, content management]
 ---

-Thinking through the principles of content generation now that the website and blog have been setup :)
+Thinking through the principles of content generation now that the website and blog have been setup :smile:

 <!-- Post tagline: give a sneak peek into post content -->